MRC-CONFAP Call for Health Systems Research Networks

 UK and Brazilian academics were invited to present their research and represent their research organisations to maximise opportunities for collaborative working between the UK and Brazil.
 Representatives from the Inter-American Development Bank (IDB) as well as the Brazilian Ministry of Health also attended the workshop to participate in a co-production workshop led by Dr Nhan Tran from the WHO Alliance for Health Policy and Systems Research.
 Dr Tran had the following reflections on discussions during the workshop:

 "The workshop on co-production highlighted the importance of involving decision-makers and programme managers early on in the research process, especially in the identification of health system challenges and barriers to access and service delivery.
-As the focus of the call is on health systems, the perspectives of decision-makers and programme managers is critical to understanding the underlying causes of the barriers that are observed so that the research is addressing the 'disease and not just the symptoms'.
+As the focus of the call is on health systems, the perspectives of decision-makers and programme managers are critical to understanding the underlying causes of the barriers that are observed so that the research is addressing the 'disease and not just the symptoms'.

 A number of important priorities were identified during the workshop; however, proposals for this call should focus on generating evidence that can be used to inform changes in the system and not only address a single health topic.
 As such, it should be clear from the research question that the focus is on strengthening the performance of the system.
 Even if the investigators are interested in a particular topic such as mental health the outcome of the research should be to improve the performance of the health system to deliver mental health services and improve mental health outcomes.
 It should not focus only on improving mental health outcomes.
 Strong proposals will clearly identify how systems failures or barriers impact the delivery or access to services, resulting in poor outcomes"